darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 To the left of the color patch is the _CCT_ (correlated color temperature) approximation.
 This is the closest temperature, in kelvin, to the illuminant currently in use.
 In most image processing software it is customary to set the white balance using a combination of temperature and tint.
 However, when the illuminant is far from daylight, the CCT becomes inaccurate and irrelevant, and the CIE (International Commission on Illumination) discourages its use in such conditions.
 The CCT reading informs you of the closest CCT match found:

 - When the CCT is followed by _(daylight)_, this means that the current illuminant is close to an ideal daylight spectrum ± 0.5 %, and the CCT figure is therefore meaningful.
+In this case, you are advised to use the _D (daylight)_ illuminant.
 - When the CCT is followed by _(black  body)_, this means that the current illuminant is close to an ideal black body (Planckian) spectrum ± 0.5 %, and the CCT figure is therfore meaningful.
+In this case, you are advised to use the _Planckian (black body)_ illuminant.
-- When the CCT is followed by _(invalid)_, this means that the CCT figure is meaningless and most likely wrong, because we are too far from either a daylight or a black body light spectrum.
+- When the CCT is followed by _(invalid)_, this means that the CCT figure is meaningless and wrong, because we are too far from either a daylight or a black body light spectrum.
+In this case, you are advised to use the _custom_ illuminant.
+The chromatic adaptation will still perform as expected (see the note below), so the _(invalid)_ tag only means the current illuminant color is not accurately tied to the displayed CCT.
+This tag is nothing to be worried about and only tells you to stay away from the daylight and planckian illuminants because they will not behave as you think they should.

 When one of the above illuminant detection methods is used, the program checks where the calculated illuminant sits using the 2 idealized spectra (daylight and black body) and chooses the most accurate spectrum model to use in the _illuminant_ parameter.
-The user-interface will change accordingly: a temperature slider will be provided for _D (daylight)_ and _Planckian (black body)_, for which the CCT is meaningful; otherwise general hue and chroma sliders in CIE Luv space are offered for the _custom_ illuminant.
+The user-interface will change accordingly:

+* a typical temperature slider will be provided if the illuminant is detected close to a _D (daylight)_ or _Planckian (black body)_, for which the CCT is meaningful,
-When you switch from a _custom_ illuminant to, for example, a _D (daylight)_ illuminant, the closest CCT from your custom illuminant is transfered and used by the daylight model.
-This conversion is almost non-destructive (± 0.5 %) if the _(daylight)_ tag was displayed in the CCT reading when using the _custom_ illuminant.
-The same applies to _Planckian (black body)_ illuminant.
-Switching from any illuminant to _custom_ is 100% non-destructive regarding the original setting.
-Switching from _custom_ to any other illuminant _is_ destructive and most likely innacurate if the CCT reading is tagged as _(invalid)_.
+* general hue and chroma sliders in CIE 1976 Luv space are offered for the _custom_ illuminant, which allows a direct selection of the illuminant color in a perceptual framework without any intermediate assumption.

+---

+**Note:** Internally, the illuminant is represented by its absolute chromaticity coordinates in CIE xyY color space.
+All the illuminant selection options in the module are merely interfaces to setup this chromaticity from real-world relationships intended to make the process faster.
+It does not matter to the actual algorithm if the CCT is tagged "invalid": it only means the relationship between the CCT and the corresponding xyY coordinates is not physically accurate.
+Regardless, the color set for the illuminant, as displayed in the patch, will always be honored by the algorithm.

+---

+When switching from one illuminant to another, the module tries to translate the original setting as accurately as possible.
+Switching from any illuminant to _custom_ is 100 % non-destructive since the _custom_ illuminant is a general case.
+Switching between other modes, or from _custom_ to any other mode, is destructive and involves rounding errors.

 Other hard-coded _illuminants_ are available (see below).
 Their values come from standard CIE illuminants and are absolute.
-You can use them directly if you know exactly what kind of light bulb was used to light the scene and if you trust your camera's input profile and reference (D65) coefficients to be accurate.
+You can use them directly if you know exactly what kind of light bulb was used to light the scene and if you trust your camera's input profile and reference (D65) coefficients to be accurate (see _caveats_ below, otherwise).

-The illuminant detection modes also set the best suited CAT color space.
-The _linear Bradford_ CAT space is known to be more perceptually accurate for daylight and black body illuminants between 2800 K and 6500 K. The _CAT 16_ space is known to hold the gamut better for difficult illuminants such as blue lights.

 ## CAT tab controls

 adaptation
 : The working color space in which the module will perform its chromatic adaptation transform and channel mixing.
 The following options are provided:

-: - _Linear Bradford (1985)_: This is more accurate for illuminants close to daylight but produces out-of-gamut colors for more difficult illuminants.
+: - _Linear Bradford (1985)_: This is accurate for illuminants close to daylight and is compatible with ICC v4 standard, but produces out-of-gamut colors for more difficult illuminants.
-: - _CAT16 (2016)_: This is more robust in avoiding imaginary colors while working with large gamut or saturated cyan and purple.
+: - _CAT16 (2016)_: This is more robust in avoiding imaginary colors while working with large gamut or saturated cyan and purple, and more accurate than the Bradform CAT in general.
 : - _Non-linear Bradford (1985)_: This can produce better results than the linear version but is unreliable.
-: - _XYZ_: A simple scaling space (scaled by luminance Y).
-This is generally not recommended except for testing and debugging purposes.
+: - _XYZ_: This is the least accurate method and is generally not recommended except for testing and debugging purposes.
 : - _none (disable)_: Disable any adaptation and use the pipeline working RGB space.

 illuminant